 One of the best ways to teach preschoolers about any theme is by hand-selecting the highest-quality picture books!
 This is a book list for our best-loved picture books for a weather theme.

-Math and Science Activities for a Rain and Clouds Theme
+Math Activities for Weather Preschool Theme

 Rainy Day Counting Mats – These rainy day counting mats are perfect for practicing counting skills and can be used with playdough, counters, or even blue gems!
 Using ten frames is ideal for helping preschoolers learn to subitize and eventually “see” the numbers without physically counting.